 Plates and Bowls is self-defining, although the pueblos do make some plates and bowls that are really small and others really large.
 The larger bowls also seem to be more utilitarian than decorative while plates all seem to be purely decorative.

 There are still quite a few older, unsigned large dough bowls from Zia and Santo Domingo floating around.
-Most I have seen were clearly utilitarian.
+Most I have seen were decorated on the outside, polished on the inside, and clearly utilitarian.
 I've even found a couple with bits of dough still in them.
 I've seen smaller bowls from most pueblos and miniature ones from Kimo Decora of Isleta and Thomas Natseway of Laguna.